-Parents/carers have the right to withdraw their children from the [non-statutory/non-science] components of sex education within RSHE up to and until 3 terms before the child turns 16.
+Parents have the right to withdraw their children from the [non-statutory/non-science] components of sex education within RSHE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the Academy will arrange this.

-Requests for withdrawal should be put in writing using the UKAT RSHE withdrawal form found on the Academy website and addressed to the Academy via email, alternatively the request can be handed in at the Academy Reception or posted to the Academy address.
+Requests for withdrawal should be put in writing using the document found on the Academy website and addressed to the Academy via email.

-A copy of the withdrawal request will be placed in the student's educational record for future reference.
-The Academy will discuss the request with parents/carers and take appropriate action.
+A copy of withdrawal requests will be placed in the student's educational record.
+The Academy will discuss the request with parents and take appropriate action.